 6. Check for Remote Connection

 To enable the remote connection is also important.
-If this feature is turned off, then SQL Server will work properly on your system but if your feature is on then, follow the steps given below & get rid of SQL server error 233 smartly:
+If this feature is turned off, then SQL Server will work properly on your system but if your feature is on then, follow the steps given below & get rid of SQL Server error 233 smartly:

 - Click on Server node → choose Properties.

 In the above discussion, there are some relevant solutions discussed to remove the SQL Server Authentication Error 233.
 If the user still faces an error, then they can utilize an alternate method, i.e. use sqlbrowser.exe.
-It is another way to prevent the occurrence of this error by simply searching sqlbrowser.exe on the drive where SQL Server is installed.
-Then, copy the path of sqlbrowser.exe and create an exception of that file on Firewall.
+It is another way to prevent the occurrence of this error by simply search sqlbrowser.exe on the drive where SQL Server is installed.
+Then, copy the path of sqlbrowser.exe and create an exception of that file on the Firewall.
 It helps to resolve the SQL login failed error 233.